What is a CV?

 How to write a good CV with no work experience

-When writing a CV with no experience, you should start with a strong personal statement that highlights your skills, strengths, and career objectives.
+When creating a CV with no work experience, you should focus on your strengths, skills, and potential.

 How to write a good CV as a student